 In order for things to happen, i.e. motion to occur, there must be a driving force: something that can create action.
 A force is created by a difference in space of some kind, i.e. a contrast.
 This is a physical quantity such as temperature, pressure or tension.
-When this force, due to a contrast, is acting, it also "eats up" its source of power.
-The depletion of power into action is the creator of time.
-By allowing a contrast that is enclosed into the three-dimensional space to act, a new fourth dimension is created, i.e. time.
+When this force, due to a contrast, is acting, it is also partly lost as irreversibility.
+This depletion is the creator of time.
+Thus, by allowing a contrast enclosed by the three-dimensional space to act, a new fourth dimension is created, i.e. time.

 Exergy is the physical concept of contrast, which quantifies its power of action.
 A system in complete equilibrium with itself and the environment does not have any exergy, i.e. no power of action.
 Exergy is defined as work, i.e. ordered motion, or ability to perform work.
-If there is exergy then time can be experienced, however, only if exergy is destroyed.
-This is an irreversible process, which creates a motion in a specific direction, i.e. in the direction of time.
+Time is experienced when exergy is destroyed, i.e. a irreversible process, which creates a motion in a specific direction, i.e. in the direction of time.